 TGax editor: move the first sentence of para 7 from 27.3.10.8.3 (shown below, assuming no change from D4.0) to here, then edit as marked

-Each signaling for the presence of the User field corresponding to a center 26-tone RU of the 80 MHz PPDU carries the same value in both HE-SIG-B content channels.
+As defined in Table 27-24 (Common field) and Table xxxa, each signaling for the presence of the User field corresponding to a center 26-tone RU in an 80 MHz PPDU carries the same value in both HE-SIG-B content channels.

 TGax editor: change the following sentence

-The mapping of the 8-bit RU Allocation subfield to the RU assignment and the number of users per RU is defined in the Table 27-25 (RU Allocation subfield).
+The mapping from the 8-bit RU Allocation subfield to the RU assignment and the number of User fields per RU in the same HE-SIG-B content channel is defined in the Table 27-25 (RU Allocation subfield).